|UW Graduate and Professional Student Senate|

 unavailable, and any other tasks that may be assigned by GPSS Officers from time to time.

-The GPSS Organizing Director engages University of Washington graduate students on legislative issues at the state, federal, and local level, focusing on higher education policy.
+Essential Functions: The GPSS Organizing Director engages University of Washington graduate students on legislative issues at the state, federal, and local level, focusing on higher education policy.
 The primary role of the Organizing Director is to encourage and coordinate communication between graduate students and legislators.
 This includes developing relationships with graduate student organizations and drafting materials such as action alerts.
 The Organizing Director is also responsible for implementing events such as Lobby Day, a graduate student voter registration drive, and a Get Out the Vote campaign.
 All activities are planned and implemented in coordination with the GPSS Government Relations Committee as well as partner organizations like the Associated Students of the University of Washington (ASUW) and the Washington Student Association (WSA).

 Essential Functions: The GPSS Policy Analyst will conduct high-level academic research on pressing student issues identified by the GPSS Officers and Executive Committee.